chrs-m/guess-who/README.md

 Tested by the following people:

-1. Jane Doe
+1. Theo
-2. John Doe
+2. Patrik
-3. Jane Doe
+3. Neo
-4. John Doe
+4. Erik

 Tested by the following muggles (non-coders):

-1. Jane Doe
+1. Johanna
-2. John Doe
+2. Filiph
-3. Jane Doe
+3. Andreas
-4. John Doe
+4. Carro